"The broad mass of a nation... will more easily fall

-The J-person has a dual nature and operated from the human side while on earth.
+The J-person has a dual nature, and only while on earth operated from the

 The Originator is non-sexual, and there will be no carnal sexual activity in heaven.

-God is the designer/creator of the natural world and its life forms pretty much as we see them, although this
+God is the designer/creator of the natural biological and botanical life forms pretty much as we see them, although this

 "natural realm" is "fallen".